 We’re halfway through our Photographer of the Year 2018 and entries are filling up our inbox at an incredible pace.
-Last week, we featured a photo in our Weekly Selection gallery of a lion cub looking at the camera from inside a buffalo carcass, taken by Bobby-Jo Vial.
+Last week, we featured a photo of a lion cub looking at the camera from inside a buffalo carcass, taken by Bobby-Jo Vial.
 This was quite the shot and we were interested to find out more about the scene.
 So here Bobby-Jo shares with us this amazing wildlife encounter that she managed to capture on camera.

 Written, and photographs, by Bobby-Jo Vial